iamgiddyaboutgit/linux-ubuntu-image/README.md

 password: password
 ```

+If you have not downloaded [Docker Desktop](https://www.docker.com/products/docker-desktop/), then do so now.
 After cloning this repo and setting it as your current working directory, run the following lines in Command Prompt or Shell with administrator privileges.

-Build the image based on the Dockerfile.
+Build an image named ubuntu based on the Dockerfile.
 ```
 docker build -t ubuntu ./dockerfile-context
 ```